 As drywallers, we’re used to most of our work being the backdrop for other finishes.
 Increasingly, however, we’re adding those details that make a home’s interior stand out, such as the coffered ceiling shown here.
 Several manufacturers make EPS polystyrene moldings and trim for exterior and interior use.
-(We buy from Foamcore Architectural Mouldings in Toronto; foamcoremouldings.com.)
+(Foamcore Architectural Mouldings, Toronto; foamcoremouldings.com.)
 These moldings are more commonly used for synthetic-stucco exteriors, sometimes called EIFS (exterior insulation and finish system).
 Recently, they have been adapted for interiors by applying a smooth coat of joint compound to the high-density EPS substrate.
 The visible surfaces are caulked and painted later.

 We glue the moldings — which come in many profiles — to the ceiling and walls with polyurethane drywall adhesive, clamping them temporarily with coarse-thread drywall screws.
 Once the glue is dry, the bond is tenacious.
 We’ve had to scrape away misplaced moldings only a few hours later.

 Once the pieces are hung, we fill any gaps that are larger than 3⁄8 in. with a squirt of the adhesive to act as a backer for the lightweight joint compound we apply to the seams and gaps.
 The moldings come with all of the visible surfaces coated with compound, and they accept paint like…